YBogomolov/vimrc2/README.md

 ## post installation instructions (optional)

-### some plugins depend on external installations, consider installing them:
+### some plugins require additional installation steps, consider installing them:

 * google 'XXX install ctags' where XXX should be your OS. [read more on vim and ctags](http://andrew.stwrt.ca/posts/vim-ctags/)
 * Install [Ag](https://github.com/ggreer/the_silver_searcher#installing)